|Isles of Shoals (White Island), NH|

 The sailor had volunteered to be lowered from the bowsprit of the grounded Russian brig and attempt to reach the lighthouse keeper.
 Though pummeled by waves that threatened to draw him off the rocky shore, the sailor somehow managed to claw his way to the dwelling.
 Downs, his friend, and the keeper succeeded in rescuing the entire crew of the brig by serving as an anchor to a line they had tossed to the vessel.

-The Coast Guard removed the 1878 duplex in the 1950’s and constructed a modern residence on the site of the original dwelling.
+The Coast Guard removed the 1878 duplex in the early 1950s and constructed a modern residence on the site of the original dwelling.
 Following a three-month-long automation process, Coast Guard personnel were removed from White Island in 1986.
 A few years later, the tower’s Fresnel lens was removed in favor of a modern beacon.

 In 1993, White Island and a couple other islands in the group were transferred to the New Hampshire State Parks system.
 The station had fallen into disrepair by the start of the new millennium, but a group of local students at North Hampton School known as the Lighthouse Kids took on the mission of raising funds to restore the lighthouse.
-In April of 2003, their efforts were rewarded with a $250,000 Save America’s Treasures Grant.
-Through their own projects, they raised additional money, and in 2005, the towers was repaired and covered in a fresh stucco coating, and the dwelling received a new roof.
+In April 2003, their efforts were rewarded with a $250,000 Save America’s Treasures Grant.
+Through their own projects, they raised additional money, and in 2005, the tower was repaired and covered in a fresh stucco coating, and the dwelling received a new roof.